AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-streaming-data.md

 ### Add a property

-First we must create a tags property (formerly a tags property).
+First we must create a tag property (formerly a tag property).
 A property is a container for all the JavaScript, rules, and other features required to collect details from a web page and send it to various locations.

 To create a property: